Maintaining a Zero-Trust Security Model

 Protecting sensitive data and confidential files from improper or unintentional distribution or modification (including theft or sabotage) is a significant consideration.
-We advocate the mitigation of this risk via an architecture which integrates innovative file-level security, with the established and technically mature Microsoft user-management infrastructure which is already in common use.
+We advocate the mitigation of this risk via an architecture which integrates innovative, quantum-resilient file-level security with the established and technically mature Microsoft user-management infrastructure which is already in common use.
 Recent cloud computing advancements in Microsoft Azure have enabled the deployment of this model at scale.

 For some time, the security perimeter protecting corporate data and files has been identified by a clearly defined company network, generally as a combination of on-premises infrastructure, extended by Virtual Private Network (VPN) connections.
 This allowed user authentication, and file and application access authorization, to remain within a known physical and logical territory.